-The EGI balanced scorecard presented in Table 3 will also presented in D1.9 Quality Plan and Metrics.
+The EGI balanced scorecard presented in Table 3 will also presented in D1.9 Quality Plan and Metrics, together with a set of targets.
 In the same document, a separate detailed set of metrics will be added to evaluate the EGI contribution to EU 2020.

 Conclusion and Future Plans

+The project has largely followed the quality plan set out in D1.5 Quality Plan and Metrics successfully, and the project tools used to monitor and analyse progress have been effective.
+The updated document review process put in place at the start of the year has helped to reduce the time taken for Deliverables and Milestones to pass through the review process.
+The main project website has been relaunched and two large scale meetings, the EGI Technical and EGI Community Forums have been supported using the project tools.
+The project effort has also been effectively tracked using PPT throughout the year.
+Updates to Indico and PPT are planned for Year 3, and the impact of these updates on the delivery of the project will be monitored.

-This document summarises the progress of the quality plan for Year 2 and discusses the future strategy for tracking the progress of the project towards its strategic objectives.
-These plans will be outlined in more detail in D1.9 Quality Plan and Metrics for Year 3.
+This document summarises the progress towards the targets for the project level metrics planned for Year 2.
+Broadly the targets have been met or exceeded in most cases compared to the plans set out in D1.5, and these targets and the metrics themselves will be revised for Year 3 in response to the reviewers’ comments.
+The document also discusses the future strategy for tracking the progress of the project towards its strategic objectives.
+These plans will be outlined in more detail in D1.9 Quality Plan and Metrics for Year 3, released in April 2012.

 References